 For hundreds of years the ratio was often set by governments for purposes of monetary stability and was fairly steady.
 The Roman Empire officially set the ratio at 12:1 and The U.S. government fixed the ratio at 15:1 with the Coinage Act of 1792.

-Interestingly, the gold silver ratio correlates strongly with the US Dollar index, which measures the strength of the US Dollar relative to foreign currencies.
-The US Dollar Index is a lot less volatile than the gold silver ratio.
-Therefore, for better visualization, it is raised to the 3rd power.
+Interestingly, the gold-to-silver-ratio correlates quite strongly with the US Dollar index, which measures the strength of the US Dollar relative to foreign currencies.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.